arleypadua/PKHeX.Everywhere/README.md

 ### Steps

 1. Clone this repository to your local machine.
+2. Make sure that the submodules are also cloned: `git submodule update --init --recursive`
-2. Navigate to the project directory.
+3. Navigate to the project directory.
-3. Compile the program using `dotnet build`.
+4. Compile the program using `dotnet build`.
-4. Run the program using `dotnet run -- [options]`.
+5. Run the program using `dotnet run -- [options]`.

 Example